PSYC 100

 Pre- or corequisite(s): None.

-This course incorporates data from the life and social sciences with theory and research from diverse areas in psychology (e.g., cognitive, social, physiological, and personality).
-The evolutionary givens of survival and reproduction are examined, starting with the core assumptions informing evolutionary and typical research methods.
-Also examined are gender differences/similarities in mate selection/retention, parenting, kinship, cooperative alliances, aggression, status, and inter-gender conflict.
+Students explore diverse areas in psychology such as cognitive, social, physiological, and personality from an adaptive evolutionary perspective.
+Survival and reproductive behaviours are examined through an evolutionary lens, utilizing typical research methods.
+Topics include gender differences in mate selection/retention, parenting, kinship, cooperative alliances, aggression, status, cross-cultural concerns, and inter-gender conflict.

 PSYC 386